awetzel/imt_actor_course_2017/README.md

 This course try to "show" the principles of the actor model, how it is applied in practice in a functional language (Erlang/Elixir).
 The idea is to build the "account application" incrementally :
-- from scratch first : with only a raw functional language
+- part0: from scratch first : with only a raw functional language
-- then with a micro-process/coroutine system sending message
+- part1: then with a micro-process/coroutine system sending message
+- part2: then splitting the generic server logic from the business account logic
-- then with the Erlang/Elixir libraries to create the coroutine
+- part3: then with the Erlang/Elixir libraries to create the coroutine
-- then with a supervisor to handle error and restart the coroutine
+- part4: then with a supervisor to handle error and restart the coroutine
-- then with the Erlang/Elixir libraries to create the supervisor
+- part5: then with the Erlang/Elixir libraries to create the supervisor
-- then with the Erlang-OTP/Elixir-tooling way to create the concept of "application"
+- part6: then with the Erlang-OTP/Elixir-tooling way to create the concept of "application"

 ## Part 0 : Functional programming